masukomi/mongodb_meilisearch/README.md

   - limit results to the class you initiated the search from.
 E.g. `Note.search("foo")` will only return results from the `Note` class even if there are records from other classes in the same index.
   - defaults to `true`
 - `include_metadata`
   - include the metadata about the search results provided by Meilisearch.
 If true (default) there will be a `"search_result_metadata"` key, with a hash of the Meilisearch metadata.
+  - You'll likely need this in order to support pagination, however if you just want to return a single page worth of data, you can set this to `false` to discard it.
   - defaults to `true`

 ### Example Search Results